 Phase 1: Requirement Gathering and Analysis

-In this phase, it's crucial to clearly define the problem and outline the product concept.
-This includes identifying core functionalities, user needs, and potential risks.
-This detailed analysis ensures that the foundation is laid for the next stages of prototyping and that the prototype aligns with the overall vision.
+In this phase, the problem must be defined, and the product concept must be outlined, including core functionalities, user needs, and potential risks.
+This detailed analysis lays the groundwork for the next development stages and ensures the prototype matches the goal.

 Conducting market research to identify your ideal customer and their needs.
 Then, analyzing competitors’ products helps to point out gaps, trends, and opportunities for your project.
-Understanding what works (and what doesn’t) in similar products can guide the design and development of your prototype.
+You know, understanding what works and doesn't in similar items can guide you create your prototype.

 Phase 2: Quick Design and Prototype Development

-In this stage, a quick design is created.
-Teams begin to sketch out and brainstorm the initial design ideas, concepts, and basic structure of the software, focusing on the layout, navigation, and user interactions.
+This stage involves a rapid design.
+Your teams have to sketch out and brainstorm the initial design ideas, software layout, navigation, and user interactions.
 This stage is important as the conceptual design serves as a blueprint for the prototype.

 With the conceptual design in place, teams move on to developing the actual prototype.
-Depending on the project’s needs, you can select appropriate techniques such as 3D printing, CAD, rapid prototyping, etc. This prototype is built to allow for early testing and concept validation.
-Then create a a low-fidelity prototype for early feedback or a high-fidelity prototype for more detailed testing.
+Depending on the project’s needs, you can select appropriate techniques such as 3D printing, CAD, rapid prototyping, etc. This prototype is to validate and test the concept early.
+Then, create a low-fidelity prototype for early feedback or a high-fidelity prototype for extensive testing.

 Phase 3: User Evaluation and Feedback Loop